Imagine the convenience and versatility of decorative concrete finishes that you can apply to either walls or floors.

 On the walls, composed of sheetrock, Cardone trowel-applied two coats of Skraffino.
 He opted for a 50-50 mix of the fine and superfine grades of the microtopping, using the white base color.
-The first coat dried overnight, then was sanded and cleaned prior to the second coat being applied.
+The first coat dried overnight.
+They then sanded and cleaned it prior to applying the second coat.

 Cardone used a mix of gray and brown colors added to the white base color to produce what he calls a “warm gray.”
 An acrylic clear sealer completed the treatment.